jamesdoc/jamesdoc.com/src/blog/2018/getaway.md

 title: Globe GetAway- Moving Forward
 intro: Each year at the end of October, The Globe Church set aside a Saturday for a day away together.
 This year the theme is 'Moving Forward'.
 type: article
+tags:
-tags: post, The Globe Church
+  - The Globe Church
 date: 2018-10-05
 canonical: https://www.globe.church/resources/globe-getaway-moving-forward
 ---